top of page

 Global Special Award for Sustainable Development

 [In principle, there is only one winner under each category every year, a maximum of two in case of outstanding cases.
-In case there are no applicants to meet the assessment criteria in certain category, the category will be left vacant.]
+In case there are no applicants to meet the assessment criteria in certain category, the category will be left vacant.
+In addition, Global Special Award for Sustainable Development is created to recognize those who have made outstanding achievements on and significant contribution to sustainable development.]

 1. Dr. Arab Hoballah, Senior Sustainability Expert, former Chief, Sustainable Consumption and Production, UNEP